Water Witch (1835 cutter): Career

-After short career in Tasmania, she was brought to South Australia by Parcell where her duties involved voyages to Thistle Island in Spencer Gulf, Sydney Portland, Port Phillip and King George Sound where she was abandoned by the master and crew.
+After short career in Tasmania, she was brought to South Australia by Parcell.
+Her duties involved voyages to Thistle Island in Spencer Gulf; Sydney; Portland and Port Phillip in Victoria.
 Under the ownership of Strangways, she worked in Encounter Bay.
 As a South Australian government vessel, she was initially engaged with the charting the lower channels of the River Murray and Lake Alexandrina under the command of William Pullen.

 During April 1840, she accompanied the brig Porter which was conveying Governor Gawler to Port Lincoln, where he explored the east coast of Eyre Peninsula in the company of John Hill.
 In May 1840 she conveyed Hill to Point Riley, from where he reportedly made the first European crossing, on horseback, of Northern Yorke Peninsula.

 From June 1840 to January 1841, she supplied Eyre’s expedition at locations such as the head of Spencer Gulf, Streaky Bay and Fowlers Bay.
 In 1841, her range was restricted to Gulf St Vincent due to her leaky condition.
 On Pullen's suggestion, she was sent to Encounter Bay where on 8 May 1841, she became the first European vessel to successfully enter the River Murray mouth.
 E. B. Scott, a friend of Eyre, who had assisted Pullen in his task of surveying Lake Albert acted as mate, and negotiated her from Wellington to Moorundie (some 5 km downstream from present-day Blanchetown).
 This journey helped establish Moorundie (often spelled "Moorundee") as the first European settlement on the River Murray in South Australia.
 On 3 July 1841, Water Witch was offered for sale at Goolwa.
 By March 1842, she was located at Moorundie, where Eyre (who had explored the area in 1839) was serving as the Protector of Aborigines and the Resident Magistrate.